zeek/zeek-docs/devel/spicy/tutorial.rst

 .. code::

-    # zeek -r tftp_rrq.pcap tftp.hlto Spicy::enable_print=T
+    # zeek -r tftp_rrq.pcap tftp.hlto tftp-register-analyzer.zeek Spicy::enable_print=T
     [$opcode=Opcode::RRQ, $rrq=[$filename=b"rfc1350.txt", $mode=b"octet"], $wrq=(not set), $data=(not set), $ack=(not set), $error=(not set)]

-As by default, the Zeek plugin does not show the output of Spicy-side ``print`` statements, we added ``Spicy::enable_print=T`` to the command line to turn that on.
+By default, Zeek does not show the output of Spicy-side ``print`` statements.
+We added ``Spicy::enable_print=T`` to the command line to turn that on.
 We see that Zeek took care of the lower network layers, extracted the UDP payload from the Read Request, and passed that into our Spicy parser.
-(If you want to view more about the internals of what is happening here, there are a couple kinds of :ref:`debug output available <spicy_debugging>`.)
+(If you want to view more about the internals of what is happening here, there are various kinds of :ref:`debug output available <spicy_debugging>`.)

 You might be wondering why there is only one line of output, even